Noble train of artillery: Albany

-The equipment was first carried overland from Ticonderoga to the northern end of Lake George, where most of the train was loaded onto a scow-like ship called a gundalow.
-On December 6, the gundalow set sail for the southern end of the lake, with Knox sailing ahead in a small boat.
+The equipment was first carried overland from Ticonderoga to the northern end of Lake George, where most of the train was loaded onto a gundalow (flat-bottomed sailing barge).
+On December 6 the gundalow set sail for the southern end of the lake, with Knox sailing ahead in a small boat.
 Ice was already beginning to cover the lake, but the gundalow reached Sabbath Day Point, after grounding once on a submerged rock.
 They sailed on again the next day, with Knox going ahead.
 He reached Fort George in good time, but the gundalow did not appear when expected.
 A boat went to check on its progress and reported that the gundalow had foundered and sunk not far from Sabbath Day Point.
-This appeared to be a serious setback at first, but Knox's brother William, captain of the gundalow, reported that she had foundered but her gunnels were above the water line, and that she could be bailed out.
+This appeared to be a serious setback at first, but Knox's brother William, captain of the gundalow, reported that she had foundered but her gunwales were above the water line, and that she could be bailed out.
 This was done, the ship was refloated, and the gundalow arrived at the southern end of the lake two days later.

-On December 17, 1775, Knox wrote to Washington that he had built "42 exceeding strong sleds, and have provided 80 yoke of oxen to drag them as far as Springfield", and that he hoped "in 16 or 17 days to be able to present your Excellency a noble train of artillery".
-He then set out for Albany ahead of the train, crossed the frozen Hudson River at Glens Falls, and proceeded on through Saratoga to reach Lansingburg, New York on Christmas Day.
-2 ft of snow fell that day, slowing his progress, as the snow-covered route needed to be broken open.
-He finally reached Albany the next day, again slowed by significant snow on the ground.
+On December 17 Knox wrote to Washington that he had built "42 exceeding strong sleds, and have provided 80 yoke of oxen to drag them as far as Springfield", and that he hoped "in 16 or 17 days to be able to present your Excellency a noble train of artillery".
+Although Knox wrote to Washington of oxen, he was unable to procure them at his price and rented horses instead, he wrote in his diary.
+Most depictions of the journey mistakenly show oxen.
+He then set out for Albany ahead of the train, crossed the frozen Hudson River at Glens Falls, and proceeded on through Saratoga to reach Lansingburg on Christmas Day.
+2 ft of snow fell that day, slowing his progress.
+He reached Albany the next day, again slowed by significant snow on the ground.
 There he met with General Philip Schuyler, and the two of them worked over the next few days to locate and send north equipment and personnel to assist in moving the train south from Lake George.
-The snowfall was sufficient to enable sleds to move the train overland, but the river ice was still too thin to move it over the Hudson.
+The snowfall was sufficient to enable sleds to move the train overland, but the river ice was too thin to move it over the Hudson.
 Knox and his men tried to accelerate the process of thickening the river ice by pouring additional water on top of existing ice.
-The first of the cannon arrived at Albany by January 4, but some cannons crashed through the ice into the river on the way to Albany, and again on crossing the Hudson heading east toward Massachusetts.
-In every instance, however, the cannon was recovered.
-On January 9, the last of cannons had crossed the Hudson, and Knox rode ahead to oversee the next stage of the journey.
+The first of the cannon arrived at Albany by January 4, 1776, but some cannon had crashed through the ice into the river on the way to Albany, and again on crossing the Hudson heading east toward Massachusetts.
+In every instance, however, the cannon were recovered.
+On January 9, the last of cannon had crossed the Hudson, and Knox rode ahead to oversee the next stage of the journey.